KaranParelkar/GhostKey-Keylogger/README.md

 This command will start the keylogger.
 You can use the -l or --log flag to print the contents of the keylog file:

     python3 keylogger.py -l

-## Usage:

-1.Ensure you have Python 3.x installed on your system.
-2.Install the pynput library using pip install pynput.
-3.Run the script with root privileges using sudo ./keylogger.py.
-4.To print the contents of the keylog file, use the -l or --log flag: sudo ./keylogger.py -l.

 ## Note: